Mercedes-Benz 4G-Tronic transmission: History

+From 1984 to 1991, the W4A 040 was available as an optional extra for the Porsche 928.

 Specifications

-Basic concept

 The 4G-Tronic transmission is a hydraulically operated 4-speed automatic without lock-up that replaced the similarly designed W3A 040, W3B 050, and W4B 025 family of automatic transmissions with the introduction of the W126 S-Class in 1979.
 In some models it is calibrated to move off in second gear to reduce "creeping" and provide a smoother ride, selecting 1st only if the selector is in "2" or in case of abrupt acceleration.
 Other calibrations have the transmission rest in 2nd gear and kick down to 1st as soon as the accelerator is touched but before the throttle is opened.
 In some V8 installations a small control unit activates the kick down solenoid when the brake pedal is released so that the car moves off in 1st gear.
 Other attributes of this transmission include a 2-3 shift delay when the engine is cold in order to speed up catalyst warm-up.
 4th gear is a 1:1 ratio.
 Controls are all mechanical and pneumatic, except for the kickdown solenoid and 2-3 upshift delay solenoid on some models.

 In some markets a W-S (Winter - Standard / Sport) switch was provided on the shifter.
 Activating S mode changes a linkage which effectively shortens the throttle pressure bowden cable.
 This causes later, higher RPM shifts and on some models a move off in 1st gear instead of 2nd.
 On V8 models a B (Brake) range is available on the shifter.
 This activates the kickdown solenoid, forcing the transmission to shift down to 1st sooner for increased engine braking.
 A hydraulically activated piston prevents shifting into Reverse when the car is moving forward.

 Models from 1990 and earlier allow for push starting the engine.
 They are fitted with a secondary fluid pump, driven by the transmission output shaft.
 When the vehicle is rolling at 20 mph shifting from Neutral to the 2 range will couple power to the engine.
 The secondary pump and thus the push starting facility was eliminated for the 1991 model year.

 It is considered by enthusiasts to be one of the most reliable transmissions ever built by Mercedes-Benz with some examples exceeding 300,000 miles of service.